cinely/mule-uploader/README.Google.md

 It implements multiple parallel chunk uploads in order to boost performance.

 # User guide
-In order to **control** which files can be uploaded by the browser to a google cloud storage bucket **without** giving a full access, the library will request a signed identifier from the **backend**.
+In order to **control** which files can be uploaded by the browser to a google cloud storage bucket **without** giving it a full access, the library will request a signed identifier from the **backend**.

+Bucket selection is made at the backend level.

 It is under the responsibility of the backend to make all needed verifications and then sign (or not) an identifier which is then provided the the library, enable subsequent uploads.